Skip to Main Content

 • Datasets

-Raw data is the direct result of research that was conducted as part of a study or survey.
+Raw data is the direct result of research that was conducted as part of a research study or survey.
 It is a primary source.
-It usually comes in the form of a digital data set that can be analyzed using software such as Excel, SPSSSAS, and so on.
-This is what a data set looks like:
+It usually comes in the form a digital dataset that can be analyzed using software such as SPSS, R, SAS, etc. This is an example of a dataset: